 Talk to your healthcare provider about which vaccine is best for you.

 Go to ahs.ca/seconddose for more information.

-What vaccine will I get for my booster dose?
+What vaccine will I get for my booster or additional dose?

-You will get an mRNA vaccine for your booster dose.
+You will get an mRNA vaccine for any booster or additional doses.
 If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.

-The protein-based vaccine is not licensed (approved for use) for more than 2 doses.
+The mRNA vaccines are licensed for first booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
+In other cases, the vaccine is not licensed for more than 2 doses.
 But vaccine experts support this in certain situations.
 This is called "off-label use."

-Getting more than 2 doses of a protein-based COVID-19 vaccine is offlabel use if:
+Getting more than 2 doses of a COVID-19 vaccine is off-label use if: